 About this project

-In spring of 2021, the Market Place and Town Street will be resurfaced – this means the existing paving will be removed and replaced with a new, modern surface.
+In spring of 2021, the Market Place and Town Street were resurfaced – this means the existing paving was removed and replaced with a new, modern surface.

-An investment of more than £300,000 to improve the town centre of Shepton Mallet will start to bear fruit when work starts in March 2021.
-A new surface for Town Street and the Market Place will transform the tired, uneven paving and bring fresh, well deserved enhancement to the centre of our historic market town.
+An investment of more than £300,000 to improve the town centre of Shepton Mallet bore fruit when work started in March 2021.
+A new surface for Town Street and the Market Place transformed the tired, uneven paving and brought a fresh, well deserved enhancement to the centre of our historic market town.

-The proposal, agreed at a town council meeting in October 2020, marks a pivotal moment for the town and is one of a number of projects aimed at improving and regenerating the town centre.
-The project is jointly funded by Somerset County Council, Mendip District Council (via a S106 payment) and Shepton Mallet Town Council and will be managed by the county council.
-The work is scheduled to begin the week beginning 15 March 2021 and will last for approximately 3 months.
+The proposal, agreed at a town council meeting in October 2020, marked a pivotal moment for the town and is one of a number of projects aimed at improving and regenerating the town centre.
+The project was jointly funded by Somerset County Council, Mendip District Council (via a S106 payment) and Shepton Mallet Town Council and was managed by the county council.

 The resurfacing project reflects one of the key priorities identified by the Town Council in its newly adopted Town Plan ‘Investing in Shepton’s Future’, to invest in your town.
 The town council is optimistic that this transformation of the town centre will help to boost civic pride, encourage footfall to the town centre and improve the town centre’s suitability for public events and markets.

 The project works began in March 2021 and lasted 10 weeks.
 Below is a map showing in yellow the area due to be resurfaced.

 Archive: the below content was published before the works began and will no longer be updated.
 This is for information purposes only.

 During the works, there will be some disruption to the area directly concerned by the works and some adjoining areas.
 However, residents and business owners will be able to access their properties throughout the works.
 More information about how the works will be carried out, in what phases and what that will mean in terms of access across the area will be available closer to the date.